nickbalestra/nickbalestra.github.io/_posts/2015-07-05-Prefix-tree-data-structure.markdown

 ---
 title: Prefix Tree Data Structure
 date: 2015-07-05
-description: Storing sequences for a fast look-up
+description: Storing sequences with a fast look-up
 ---

 ##A prefix tree, or [trie](https://en.wikipedia.org/wiki/Trie) is a data structure for storing strings or sequences in a way that allows for a fast look-up.